andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 - Tableau

 ## Data Collection

+***Quantitatve Data Collection***

-The dataset was collected through a survey targeting students aged 18-30.
+The dataset was collected through a Google Forms survey targeting students aged 18-30.
 Respondents were presented with a series of statements regarding the cognitive effects they experience following physical exercise.

 Participants evaluated each statement using a 5-point Likert scale: